 Be sure to watch your step and what you lean against or else you may find yourself full of needles from a local cactus.

-To protect your feet from Texas snakes, plants, and insects, it is advised to wear hiking shoes/boots.
+To protect your feet from Texas snakes, plants, and insects, it is advised to wear closed-toed shoes or hiking boots.
 Walking sandals have become popular, but are not the safest choice for this state park.

 Take your time.